Data protection of employees in connection with service PCs

 Conclusion

-If an employee is provided with means by which the employer collects personal data, there are many (data protection) legal pitfalls to consider.
-In any case, explicit regulations on the use and verification of the means should be recorded.
-A number of provisions and areas of law intertwine here.
-Expert advice is essential in this regard.
+If an employee is provided with resources through which the Employer personal data If the company collects data, there are many (data protection) legal pitfalls to consider.
+In any case, explicit regulations on the use and verification of the funds should be recorded.
+A number of regulations and areas of law intertwine here.
+Expert advice is essential here.